illesgaspar/testplan-langchain-playbook/README.md

 # Testplan-langchain-playbook
 This a chat playbook based on LangChain to see how I can talk to the opensource TestPlan documentation.
-It is based on https://github.com/gkamradt/langchain-tutorials/blob/main/data_generation/Ask%20A%20Book%20Questions.ipynb
+It is based on https://github.com/gkamradt/langchain-tutorials/blob/main/data_generation/Ask%20A%20Book%20Questions.ipynb The data used here is acessible [TestPlan Documentation](https://testplan.readthedocs.io/en/latest/) owned by Morgan Stanley.

 # What you need